tadeusz-lewandowski/Paccoon/_posts/articles/2017-02-02-writing-simple-shell.md

 }
 ```

-*path* variable stores current working directory path and have 256 bytes of length (size is injected by preprocessor).
-You can increase this size if you want.
+*path* variable containing current working directory path and have 256 bytes (size is injected in preprocessing).
+You can adjust its size if needed.

-*getcwd* puts current working directory path in *path* variable (max 256 bytes (because of preprocessor))
+*getcwd* puts current working directory path in *path* variable (max 256 bytes in my case (size of PATH_BUFF))

-on the end we just print this by *printf* function.
-Notice, that we don't create *'\n'* character at the end of string because we want to listen commands in one line just after command prompt.
+In the end we just print this with *printf* function.
+Notice, that we don't add *'\n'* character at the end of string because we want user command in one line with prompt.

-Now we must put function declaration in *nekoshell.h* and include it in *main.c*
+Now we put function declaration in *nekoshell.h* and include it in *main.c*

 *nekoshell.h*